bitovi/jira-timeline-report/README.md

 ### Navigating the files

+- The server folder contains a server.js that bootstraps an express application that renders the application
+- It has an endpoint that fetches the access Token from Jira and refreshes the access token when expired.
-- The pages folder contain the html files that are rendered.
+- The pages folder contains the html files that are rendered.
-- The public folder contain the javascript files that are included in the html files.
+- The public folder contains the javascript files that are included in the html files.
-- The jira-oidc-helpers contain all the helpers required to interact with Jira and save your tokens to the local storage.
+- The jira-oidc-helpers is a javascript file with all the helpers required to interact with Jira and save your access and refresh tokens to the local storage.
 - You will make changes to the main.js files based on your use-case.
 Everything you need to make your request has been layered in your jira-oidc-helpers.
 - All you need to do is to call the jiraFetch helper with the url path you want from your main and handle the data how you see fit. e.g
 ```js